abs-lme/mwe-cap-bug-type-annotations/README.md

 ## Further analysis

-There are two problems
+There are two problems resulting from the annotations for the `Reusable` type:

-1. The values' text is not displayed.
+1. The values' text is not displayed in list report and object page.
 2. The value is not updated in the field.

 ### Problem 1: text not displayed